Aleksefo/WAStickers/README.md

-# ELON MUSK STICKERS FOR WHATSAPP
+# STICKERS FOR WHATSAPP

-An app to provide multiple sticker packs for WhatsApp featuring the cuteness of Elon Musk.
+An app to provide multiple sticker packs for WhatsApp to test out store ratings and ASO.

 [Available on Google Play](https://play.google.com/store/apps/details?id=com.aleksefo.wastickers)